 - Developing a business case for social investments

 - Determining the financial potential of a social investment project

 - Evaluation of investment choices and funding a social investment project

 GM 4.3: Business Simulation

-Objectives: Qualitative and quantitative description of processes to analyse, plan, test and improve them.
-Assisted by process modelling software, students will learn how to make various processes in their fields more transparent.
+Objectives: Qualitative and quantitative description of processes to analyze, plan, test and improve them.
+Assisted by process modeling software, students will learn how to make various processes in their fields more transparent.

 - Process measurement

 - Process simulation